Engee documentation

 Description

-The Find Delay block finds the delay between a signal and its delayed and possibly distorted version.
+Block Find Delay finds the delay between the signal and its delayed and possibly distorted version.
 This is useful if there is a need to compare the transmitted and received signal to find the error rate, but the delay of the received signal is not known.
-This block takes as input a signal in the form of a column vector or matrix.
-For a matrix input signal, the block outputs the row vector and finds the delay in each channel of the matrix independently.
+This unit receives an input signal in the form of a column vector or matrix.
+For the input signal in the form of a matrix, the block outputs a row vector and finds the delay in each channel of the matrix independently.

 Ports